Aleman778/vscode-fly-keys/README.md

 Reimplementation of emacs package xah-fly-keys in Visual Studio Code.
 This provides a modal editor experience similar to vim but with more ergonomic keybindings.
-The keybindings provided are sligtly different from default xah-fly-keys but all keybindings are customizable.
+The keybindings provided are slightly different from default xah-fly-keys but all keybindings are customizable.

 ## Features